Officers "have completely cooperated with the investigation from Day 1," says lawyer

 The mayor has requested a meeting with the Gray family, but the Grays declined, saying they were focused on funeral arrangements, so the timing wasn’t appropriate, said Zach McDaniel, who is part of the family’s legal team.

 Family attorney William Murphy urged patience in the case and called for a careful investigation.

 “Now am I skeptical of the police investigation?
 You bet.
 Do I have reason to be skeptical?
 Yes.
 I am a normal human being who understands the history of the relationship between white police and black people in this country,” he said.
 “That’s enough to make me skeptical.”

 According to documents, the incident began when Gray ran from police.

-While the court documents allege that one of the arresting officers, Miller, took Gray into custody after finding a switchblade in his pocket, Murphy called the allegation a "sideshow."
-Gray was carrying a "pocketknife of legal size," he said.
+While the court documents allege that one of the arresting officers, Garrett Miller, took Gray into custody after finding a switchblade in his pocket, the Gray family attorney called the allegation a “sideshow.”
+Gray was carrying a “pocket knife of legal size,” attorney William Murphy said.

 Police never saw the knife and chased Gray only after he took off running, the attorney said.

-Court documents say Gray "fled unprovoked upon noticing police presence."
+Court documents said Gray “fled unprovoked upon noticing police presence.”

 “The officer noticed a knife clipped to the inside of (Gray’s) front right pants pocket.
 The defendant was arrested without force or incident,” the documents say.
 “The knife was recovered by this officer and found to be a spring assisted, one-hand-operated knife.”